Fred Buscaglione: Biography

-After perfecting his routine in night clubs and theatres he started recording his songs in 1955; the first single (a shellac 78rpm record containing 'Che bambola' and 'Giacomino') sold 1,000,000 copies with close to no promotion, propelling him to a degree of fame he never considered possible.
+After perfecting his routine in night clubs and theatres he started recording his songs in 1955; the first single (a shellac 78 rpm record containing 'Che bambola' and 'Giacomino') sold 1,000,000 copies with close to no promotion, propelling him to a degree of fame he never considered possible.

 By the end of the 1950s, Buscaglione was one of Italy's most wanted entertainers.
 He appeared in advertising campaigns, on television, and in movies.

 At 38 years of age, he was killed in a car accident when his lilac Ford Thunderbird collided with a truck Lancia Esatau in the early hours before dawn in Rome.
 Immediately brought to the hospital in a bus flagged down by the truck driver, he arrived there too late.
 Only hours earlier he had dinner with some friends at a restaurant in Rome and met future Italian pop diva Mina Mazzini who made her Sanremo Music Festival debut earlier.
 The two discussed a future collaboration that sadly never materialized.
 Tens of thousands people attended his funeral in Turin on 6 February 1960.
 He is buried in the Cimitero Monumentale.

 Alongside his legacy, in songs and movies, Buscaglione deserves mention for having encouraged musicians and singers from the newer generation (the one influenced by the earliest forms of rock and roll) to stand up against the conservative producers and discographers of the time, demanding recognition for their art and their style.
 In this role, he proved instrumental in the rise of the "yellers" scene which from the early 60s started to revolutionize the Italian popular music panorama.